 He accepted the invitation to be artistic director of The Grange Festival in October 2015.
 He was given the task of creating from scratch a new opera company and putting together rather hastily the first season in 2017 after the unexpected announcement shortly before the departure of Grange Park Opera from The Grange.
 It is rare for a singer to be given the top job in an opera company and

 The Grange Festival is the only opera company in the UK to be led by one of international renown.
-It is intensely gratifying that the Grange Festival’s entire senior management team moved from GPO to work with him and stay at The Grange.
+It is intensely gratifying that most of The Grange Festival’s senior management chose to stay at The Grange and work with him.
 He also hopes that the confusion of names will be soon resolved.

 Michael’s vision for the future of The Grange is based on a long performing career, deep knowledge of the working process to put the finished article on the stage, and a love of open minded collaboration at a high level.
 He envisages a wide range of possibilities for the theatre at The Grange centred around the core opera festival in the early summer, but also including ballet, drama and other activities with a regional association.
 The strong sense of local identity with The Grange and its rich cultural legacy are inherent in creating a regional hub at The Grange which he hopes will be a centre of international excellence in the heart of Hampshire.
 He is determined that everyone who visits will be entranced by the quixotic charm of the setting and thrilled by the fantasy and craft on the stage.